tarmopoldme/campervan/docker-setup.md

 When docker is running you have access to the following environments
 * UI http://localhost or http://campervan.local
 * Adminer http://localhost:8089/?server=campervan_mariadb&username=admin
+    * DB user and password are in .docker/.env file

 ### Running console commands